-Where the investment is taxed under the FIF regime, an additional tax liability will not arise on the sale, redemption, or other disposal of the investment.
-Please note that where any units are sold in the year they are acquired, assessable income may arise as a result of the quick sale adjustment (calculated as 5% of the lesser of the cost of the quick sale FIF interest or the gain realised from the purchase and sale).
+Where the investment is taxed under the FIF regime, an additional tax liability should not arise on the sale, redemption, or other disposal of the investment.

+Please note that where any units are sold in the year they are acquired, assessable income may arise as a result of the quick sale adjustment (calculated as the lesser of 5% of the cost of the quick sale FIF interest and the gain realised from the purchase and sale).